mohitmv/webio/docs/reference.md

 VDiv
 ------------
-VDiv is used for rendering the vertically aligned front-end elements.
+VDiv(Vertical Divison) is used for rendering the vertically aligned front-end elements.

+Fixed params: variable arguments, each of them should be front-end element.
+These arguments are called child elements.
+A `VDiv` element can be children of another `VDiv` or `HDiv` element to suppport complete mix and match.

+- `VDiv` support `<<` operator for adding more children to an `VDiv` element.

 Possible use: